jo/sync-tank/migrations.md

 To illustrate the problem, let's get back to our previous example and assume we have a working todo app where we have to upgrade todos from a simple `isDone` to a more detailed `status`.
 Remember, the app has been live for a while, people are using it in version one and they are working with documents that are stored according to schema version one.
 If we now want to release version two of the app, we might not reach all users at once because some of them are currently offline thanks to our latest enhancements.
 So we have to deal with the fact that there are old versions of the app around.
 And they are working with old versions of the documents.
 Let's call this the *parallel versions problem.* How can we perform a proper data migration in this scenario?
 Here are some not so successful attempts to get a feeling for why this problem is tricky.

+#### Transactional server-side migration

-**First attempt: transactional server-side migration.** Why can't we just reuse the strategy that has worked well before and update all existing documents on the server?
+Why can't we just reuse the strategy that has worked well before and update all existing documents on the server?

 This means that we would pick a single point in time where we update all documents on the server to be compatible with the new application.
 To see why this fails, consider the following chain of events: Haneen is using the app, version one, in her browser right now.
 Now you migrate the documents on the server-side database and prepare to hand out the new version of the app.
 Meanwhile, Haneen has just updated her todo item.
 The change takes a moment to synchronize to the server, it may also take some hours if she is currently offline.
 The updated todo item arrives at the server, but because Haneen is using version one of the app, the document that arrives will be outdated.
 We have inconsistent data in our database.

+#### Continuous server-side migration

+What if we still use a transactional migration but amend it in the following way: after migrating all the documents, we could look at each incoming new document on the server and if there is an old document we could simply update it.

+This approach would solve the previous problem.
+If an older app inserted an older document the rest of the system would not have to worry about that because it would only the updated version.
+To implement this we would need a possibility to listen to incoming documents so we could update them.
+CouchDB provides such an option through the `changes` endpoint that allows us to keep track of every event that happens in the database.
+A backend service could watch this endpoint and perform an update if any older document comes in.
+A closer look at the CouchDB API reveals that change documents basically consist of a change id and the id of the document that was subject to the change.
+From this it is clear that

+Implementation Details:
+  - the old document is replicated to the server-side db
+  - we listen to the (-> Global Changes Feed)
+  - the document is migrated and the old version is deleted.

+But let's think further: what if the new document gets synced to the old app?

+#### Server-side adapters

-**Second attempt: server-side adapters.** Can we update outdated documents when they arrive at the server?
+Can we update outdated documents when they arrive at the server?
 We could provide a versioned API, the old app sends old documents to the previous API version, and a service updates the document to the latest version before it gets persisted.

 As a general migration strategy, this looks very promising indeed.
 It would allow us to write adapters for each API version that could migrate documents on the fly, up and down.
 However, we cannot pursue this path further here because CouchDB does not provide any hooks that we could use to insert our adapters into the dataflow.
 This would have serious consequences for many aspects of the system including the replication mechanism.
 Since this is not an option, let's not have this discussion right now and focus on what is feasible.

+#### Client-side transactional migrations

-**Third attempt: client-side migrations.** How about performing a transactional migration on the clients?
+How about performing a transactional migration on the clients?
 Offline clients could use the old schema as long as they are offline, but once the client is updated to a new version, the first thing it does is migrate all existing data in the client-database which then later syncs the updated data to the server.

 This approach will work, but only in a restricted environment.
 In particular, it will only work if we have a single client.
 If your business case allows you to restrict users to only have one single device to use with your application, you might be fine, but once any additional clients enter the stage we are in trouble.
 Here's why: If you have multiple clients, *each one* will have to perform the transactional migration (otherwise we would be back to the problems we encountered with the first attempt).
 But if each client updates documents in parallel and syncs them accross the system, this will lead to a large number of update conflicts (read more about [update conflicts]() if you are not too familiar with how they can arise).
 In principal, CouchDB allows you to handle conflicts and even ignore them so they will be solved automatically, but in this scenario, the large number of conflicts can have an impact on the performance of our system.